cloudflare/cloudflare-docs/products/cloudflare-one/src/content/identity/idp-integration/signed_authn.md

 ---
-order: 12
+order: 8
 ---

-# Signed AuthN Requests with SAML
+# SAML with Signed AuthN Requests

 In a SAML request flow, Cloudflare Access functions as the service provider (SP) to the identity provider (IdP).
 Cloudflare Access sends a SAML request to your IdP.
 The signing certificate that you upload from your SAML provider verifies the response.